Gabriel-Balbao/pl0-compiler/README.md

 ## Description

-This project implements a lexical analyzer (scanner) in C. It reads a source code file, processes it character by character, and groups sequences of characters into tokens.
+This project implements a lexical and syntatic analyzer (scanner) in C. It reads a source code file, processes it character by character, and groups sequences of characters into tokens.

 The analyzer uses a Deterministic Finite Automaton (DFA).
 The DFA's transition table is generated from a JFLAP (`.jff`) file using a Python script and stored in a CSV file (`../data/var.csv`).
 The C code then reads this CSV to perform the lexical analysis on the input source code.